This Data Processing Agreement is between

 6.4 The transfer of Personal Data outside the EU/EEA as described in clause 6.1 a is based on Article 49(1)(b) or Article 49(1)(c) of the GDPR.
 Article 49(1)(b) regards the situation, where the transfer is necessary for the performance of a contract between the Data Subject and the Data Controller, and (c) regards the situation, where the transfer is necessary for the conclusion of a contract concluded in the interest of the Data Subject between the Data Controller and another natural or legal person.

-6.5 If uQualio uses the EU Commission's Standard Contractual Clauses as the lawful basis to transfer Personal Data outside the EU/EEA, the Data Processor warrant that uQualio is entitled to complete the spaces and appendixes set out in the Standard Contractual Clauses on behalf of the Data Controller, but in addition to this the Standard Contractual Clauses shall remain unamended.
+6.5 If uQualio uses the EU Commission’s Standard Contractual Clauses as the lawful basis to transfer Personal Data outside the EU/EEA, the Data Processor warrants that uQualio is entitled to complete the spaces and appendixes set out in the Standard Contractual Clauses on behalf of the Data Controller, but in addition to this, the Standard Contractual Clauses shall remain unamended.

 7. Audit and Inspections

 7.1 On request from the Data Processor uQualio shall once a year make available all information necessary to demonstrate compliance with Article 28 of the GDPR and the obligations laid down in this Data Processing Agreement, including that uQualio has implemented the appropriate technical and organizational measures.

 7.2 Once a year the Data Processor, or another auditor mandated by the Data Processor, shall at its own costs have the right to audit or carry out an inspection of uQualio’s compliance with this Data Processing Agreement. uQualio undertakes – at a reasonable notice – to provide time and resources for such purpose and allow for and contribute to such inspections conducted by the Data Processor or an auditor mandated by the Data Processor.